iifl-logo

 Report on other Legal and Regulatory Requirements

-9. The Balance Sheet and the Profit and Loss account have been drawn up in accordance with the provisions of Section 29 ofthe Banking Regulation Act, 1949.
+8. The Balance Sheet and the Profit and Loss account have been drawn up in accordance with the provisions of Section 29 of the Banking Regulation Act, 1949.

-10. Subject to the limitations of the audit indicated in paragraph 5, 7 and 8 above and as required by the Banking Companies (Acquisition and Transfer of Undertakings) Act, 1970/1980, and subject also to the limitations of disclosure required therein, we report that:
+9. Subject to the limitations of the audit indicated in paragraph 4, 6 and 7 above and as required by the Banking Companies (Acquisition and Transfer of Undertakings) Act, 1970/1980, and based on our audit and on the consideration of the report of the other auditors on separate financial statements and subject also to the limitations of disclosure required therein, we report that:

 a) We have obtained all the information and explanations which to the best of our knowledge and belief, were necessary for the purposes of our audit and have found them to be satisfactory;